rdavis542/aws-auroradb/README.md

 ## About <a name = "about"></a>

-Simple Terraform project to use GitHub Actions to build a base VPC with routes, security groups, and subnets.
+Simple Terraform project to use GitHub Actions to build an AuroraDB.

 ## Getting Started <a name = "getting_started"></a>

 - git clone this repo to directory of your choice
-- edit terraform-vpc.tfvars to values of your choice
+- edit terraform-db.tfvars to values of your choice

 ### Prerequisites